CarGarages.co.uk - Find Trusted Car Garages Near You

 What free tools does CarGarages.co.uk offer for car owners?

-We offer a completely free suite of tools including an instant MOT checker powered by DVSA data, email reminders sent 28 and 7 days before your MOT expires, a downloadable 44-point MOT checklist, a garage comparison directory, and a favourites system to save and compare garages side by side.
+We offer a completely free suite of tools including an instant MOT checker powered by DVSA data, email reminders sent 28 and 7 days before your MOT expires, a downloadable 44-point MOT checklist, a garage comparison directory, and a free quote service that puts your job in front of local garages.

 How does the free MOT checker work?

-Enter your vehicle registration number and our tool instantly retrieves your MOT status, expiry date, mileage history, and any advisories from the DVSA (Driver and Vehicle Standards Agency) database.
+Open our free MOT checker, enter your vehicle registration number, and it instantly retrieves your MOT status, expiry date, mileage history, and any advisories from the DVSA (Driver and Vehicle Standards Agency) database.
 No account is needed to check your MOT.

 How do I set up free MOT reminders?

-Create a free account, add your vehicle registration number, and we will automatically send you email reminders 28 days and 7 days before your MOT expires.
-Each reminder includes links to nearby garages so you can book quickly.
+Create a free account, add your vehicle registration number, and we will automatically send you email reminders 28 days, 14 days and 7 days before your MOT expires.
+Each reminder lets you compare MOT costs from garages near you before you book.

 Can I track more than one vehicle?